Probabilistic risk aversion for generalized rank-dependent functions: Proofs of Section and further consequences

-A considerable convenience to work with non-monotone $h\in \H^{\rm BV}$ is that we can put a negative sign in front of $h$ without leaving the class, which is not the case for $h\in \H^{\rm DT}$.
-In particular, we have $I_{h}(X)=-I_{-h}(X)$ for $h\in\mathcal H^{\rm BV}$.
-Therefore, $I_h$ is m-quasi-concave if and only if $I_{-h}$ is m-quasi-convex, and all results on m-quasi-convexity immediately translate into results on m-quasi-concavity.
+A considerable convenience to working with non-monotone $h\in \H^{\rm BV}$ is that we can put a negative sign in front of $h$ without leaving the class, which is not the case for $h\in \H^{\rm DT}$.
+In particular, we have $R_{h,v}=-R_{-h,v}$ for $h\in\mathcal H^{\rm BV}$.
+Therefore, $R_{h,v}$ is p-quasi-concave if and only if $R_{-h,v}$ is p-quasi-convex, and all results on p-quasi-convexity immediately translate into results on p-quasi-concavity.